Sindri-Labs/sindri-scroll-sdk/README.md

 You should also install `docker`, `kubectl`, `minikube`, `helm`, `node`, and `scrollsdk` as instructed by the official [Scroll SDK documentation](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/guides/devnet-deployment/#prerequisites).

-At this point, you should start `minikube` via
+You should initialize your `minikube` environment via
 ```
 minikube start --cpus=12 --memory=32768
 minikube addons enable ingress
 minikube addons enable ingress-dns
 ```
-In the first command, you are allowing the minikube container to use up to 32Gb of RAM (the coordinator pod requires at least 20Gb).
+In the first command, you are allowing the minikube container to use up to 32Gb of RAM.
-The following two commands enable external traffic to reach the minikube cluster.
+The following two commands enable external traffic to reach the minikube cluster so that you can interact with the chain outside the minikube container.

 ### Obtaining and Configuring Charts

-However, you will need to clone the Scroll SDK repo and navigate to the `devnet/` directory to access some helper scripts.
+You first need to clone the Scroll SDK repo and navigate to the `devnet/` directory to access some helper scripts.
 ```bash
 git clone git@github.com:scroll-tech/scroll-sdk.git
 cd scroll-sdk/devnet
 ```

-Next we will manually pull and extract the chart for the latest version of Scroll SDK.
+This next command manually pulls and extracts the charts for the latest version of Scroll SDK.
 ```bash
 make bootstrap
 ```